-Our eligible U.S. employees participate in company-sponsored 401(k) plans.
-Under these plans, we provide matching contributions to employees up to 6% of their eligible earnings.
+Our eligible U.S. employees participate in a company-sponsored 401(k) plan.
+Under the plan, we provide matching contributions to employees up to 6% of their eligible earnings.
 All matching contributions vest immediately.
-During fiscal years 2019, 2018 and 2017, we made contributions of \$89 million, \$73 million and \$61 million, respectively, to the 401(k) plans.
+During fiscal years 2020, 2019 and 2018, we made contributions of \$99 million, \$89 million and \$73 million, respectively, to the 401(k) plan.